xMasterX/all-the-plugins/non_catalog_apps/quac/README.md

 * Show Headers: Toggles display of header/folder text at the top, giving you room for one more item on screen!
 * RFID Duration: Changes the length of time a RFID signal is transmitted.
 Within playlists, this can be overridden per `.rfid` file.
 * NFC Duration: Changes the length of time a NFC signal is transmitted.
 Within playlists, this can be overridden per `.nfc` file.
+* iButton Duration: Changes the length of time a iButton signal is transmitted.
+Within playlists, this can be overridden per `.ibtn` file.
 * SubGhz Ext Ant: Whether to try using the external antenna for sub-ghz signals.
 If this is "Enabled" but no external antenna is attached, or the external antenna can't be accessed, Quac! will fall back to using the internal antenna.
 * IR Ext Ant: Whether to use the external device for IR signals.
 If enabled, but no external IR device is attached to TX, then the internal IR device will be used.
 * Show Hidden: Will display files and folders that start with a period (`.`)
 * About: Application info

+## Troubleshooting

+For some errors, Quac! will show an error message on screen.
+In other cases, it may simply flash the LED red and vibrate.
+To get more information on what may be happening, it is helpful to connect your Flipperzero to your computer and view the logs.
+Quac! will print useful information and error information to the log file as it performs its actions.
+The handy `ufbt cli` command, followed by `log` will show all log statements in real time, and can be very useful if you need to report an error.
+Check out the [ufbt](https://github.com/flipperdevices/flipperzero-ufbt) page for more information.

 ## On deck